 Employees or Councillors who are considering social media campaigns should firstly consult the Town Clerk for guidance.
-Coordinating efforts and using a corporate account can ensure that the project has a clear purpose, fits into the existing Town Council views and is suitable for the target audience they wish to reach.
+Coordinating efforts and using the Town Council corporate account can ensure that the project has a clear purpose, fits into the existing Town Council views and is suitable for the target audience they wish to reach.